fossas/fossa-cli/docs/references/strategies/README.md

 Running the tool with all possible strategies enabled is recommended, but if you need to limit FOSSA CLI's run to only use static strategies the CLI offers the `--static-only-analysis` flag.
 This flag prevents the FOSSA CLI from using any third party tools, such as `npm`, `pip`, maven plugins, etc.
 With this option enabled, strategies that don't offer a way to analyze statically will fail with an error.
-FOSSA CLI may still use FOSSA-developed tools that ship with the CLI binary, however.

 It is important to note that neither type of strategy has an inherent benefit when detecting dependencies.
 If a supported language has only a static or only a dynamic strategy, this does not mean it is less supported than a language that has both.